 There are a lot of details to consider when exploring becoming a foster parent in Wisconsin.
 Most important is how a foster child will fit into your family.
 Although foster parents cannot pick specific children to care for, they can have age and gender preferences.
 Placing a child in a foster home is a matching process we spend considerable time on.
-It’s important to know that the more broad an age preference is, the more likely a family has of being matched with a child.
+It’s important to know that the more broad an age preference is, the more likely a family has to be matched with a child.

-The first box indicates that CCR does not need new foster homes wishing to foster babies or toddlers.
+The first option indicates that CCR does not need new foster homes wishing to foster babies or toddlers.
 As frustrating and impossible as that sounds, it is accurate.
 Most babies and toddlers are placed with family members or in a county foster home close to their biological family.
 However, we need foster homes for siblings pairs and groups, often including toddlers and preschool ages.
 In fact, as of the writing of this blog, 90% of our foster families in Northwest Wisconsin are full, caring for sibling groups.
 CCR foster homes in Eau Claire, Chippewa, Dunn, Barron, and Polk County are full.
 Sadly, we see this trend across the state in almost all counties.
 The areas of Fond du Lac and Winnebago are filled as well.
 It is an ongoing problem.
 We always need more homes.

 The best fit for your family may be younger kids, teens, preteens, or large sibling groups.
 Much will depend on the dynamics of your household, schedules, and if other children are living in the home.
-The wider the age range, the more opportunity for placing children in your home.
+The more comprehensive the age range, the more opportunity for placing children in your home.
 The more narrow the preferred age range, the longer the wait.

 CCR is committed to finding the best home for each child where healing can happen.
 Many factors go into deciding where a child will be placed.
 Our goal is to create successful outcomes for both foster parents and kids.